-While on a recent trip to my sister’s place in Lake Tahoe, we stopped at one of the Bay area’s many independent natural food markets.
-At her suggestion I started reading labels on the sweets and pantry items for sale.
+While on a recent trip to Lake Tahoe, I stopped at one of the Bay area’s many independent natural food markets and started reading labels on the sweets and pantry items for sale.
 My goal was innocent enough: learn to eat less sugar.
 My findings, however, were far more eye-opening.
 Xylitol seemed to be in everything!

-Many of you know that xylitol is a sugar substitute known to be highly toxic to dogs, but most dog lovers still haven’t heard this fact.
+Xylitol is a sugar substitute common in chewing gum and known to be highly toxic to dogs, but most dog lovers still haven’t heard this fact.
 (Even if you believe you’re on familiar terms with this not-always-so-common knowledge, you’re still probably not as aware as you think.
 I certainly wasn’t.)

 At this little store alone I counted 31 separate xylitol-containing items.
-Jams, jellies, salad dressing, mints, gums, toothpaste, candies, cupcakes, and puddings: almost anything you’ve ever seen with a “sugar free” or “low calorie” label might well include some xylitol.
+Almost anything you’ve ever seen with a “sugar free” or “low calorie” label might well include some xylitol.
 That’s especially true if it’s marketed as “natural.”

 Slogans like “sugar-free,” “all-natural,” “no artificial sweeteners,” and “We don’t use ingredients made in laboratories!” adorned the labels of these products.
 Not one mentioned that xylitol should be kept away from dogs.
 Meanwhile, dogs were spilling out of cars parked just outside the door, on their way to a nearby trailhead after their people had shopped inside.

-The most common effect that poisoned dogs experience is a precipitous drop in blood sugar.
+The most common effect of xylitol poisoning in dogs is a precipitous drop in blood sugar.
 Seizures, brain damage, and death are not uncommon, as is liver failure that sets in hours or days afterwards.

-#2 Even tiny quantities are enough to kill a dog
+#2 Even tiny quantities of xylitol are enough to kill a dog.

 As little as 500 mg of xylitol can sicken an average-sized dog and actually kill a small one.
 And since the average stick of xylitol-containing gum contains about 300 mg, the danger is high.

 Dog owners are largely unaware of how many products count xylitol among their list of ingredients.
-Most people know about gums and mints, but their children’s medication and Jello Chocolate Sugar Free Pudding they might not.
+Most people know about gums and mints, but it's also found in other household items like: